thehale/git-authorship/README.md

 <sub>A list of SPDX license identifiers can be found at [spdx.org/licenses](https://spdx.org/licenses)</sub>

-Then tell the CLI about the authorship file
+Then tell the CLI about the authorship file (resolved relative to your current working directory)

 ```bash
 git-authorship REPO_URL --author-licenses licensing.csv